And now, a medley of my hit. (Right: a medley of my hat.)

 Struck by the way songs about cities often celebrate the mundane (San Francisco has cable cars; in Chicago, men dance with their wives), I took the concept to its logical extreme for an ode to the city I lived in: Somerville, Massachusetts.

 It became a popular paen, getting released as a regional single and denounced in The Somerville Times as “exploiting our city as surely as Exxon exploits its customers.”
-It’s now the official song for Somerville’s Holiday Lights bus tour.
+It was later the official song for Somerville’s Holiday Lights bus tour and recently got a shout-out from John Hodgman on his podcast.

 In another bit, I reviewed records, including the legendary Bob Dylan “Bathroom Tapes”, recorded by Dylan’s next-door neighbor in Greenwich Village and featuring songs not usually associated with him, such as “O Sole Mio”, a medley from the musical “Oklahoma!”, and a biting rendition of the “Theme from ‘Mister Ed’”…